 You can use an existing certificate or create one through Services > Certificate Manager.
 Create the certificate for whatever domain you want Jenkins to be available on.
 In my case I wanted to serve Jenkins on

 Once your domain has been validated and the certificate has been created, the certificate ARN should be passed as a parameter when launching the CloudFormation stack (see Launching the CloudFormation stack in your AWS account below).

-Then add it into your DNS through whatever tool you use (AWS or otherwise) as a CNAME record.
+Then add the copied value into your DNS through whatever tool you use (AWS or otherwise) as a CNAME record.

 EFS File System

 EFSSecurityGroupprovides access from the Jenkins security group on port 2049, the default EFS port